Several Caldwell University clubs reached out to those in need this Thanksgiving.

 Health Professions Club: Community service and food drive connect to medical field

-Caldwell College seniors Demetrest Francois and Regina Gido say there is a connection between their goals of pursuing medical careers and their club’s activities in giving to the community.
+Caldwell University seniors Demetrest Francois and Regina Gido say there is a connection between their goals of pursuing medical careers and their club’s activities in giving to the community.
 Gido, president of the student-run Health Professions Club, and Francois, activities coordinator for the club along with Koumudi Thirunagaru, a club member, led a Halloween for Hunger Food Drive to benefit the Caldwell Food Pantry and the Montclair Human Needs Pantry.
 “The medical field is about serving others,” which is why the club members want to engage in community service, said Gido, who is from Freehold, N.J.
 From Oct.
 31 to Nov.
 14, the students collected donations for those in need.
 They delivered flyers ahead of time and then put crates out on campus and went door to door in the borough of Caldwell “trick or treating for goods,” said Francois, a resident of Maplewood, N.J.
 The result was very positive and “more than we expected,” he said.

 The other student club members who volunteered to help with the drive were: Aaron Choi, Albert Mensah, Jasleen Kaur, Joyce Attey, Tiara Crisler, Jay Patel, Jaimie Peter, and Anamta Contractor.